Ryusui777/College_things/Vole interperter project/read_me.txt

        then a - and the value to be assigned to that memory space like "a0-12" the value '12' will be stored in the memory position 'a0'.

-# 3: Every characther after the intruction or memory will not be compilled so
+# 3: Every characther one space after the intruction or memory will not be compilled so
      that space can be use to add comments about your code like:
      '0x12fe this loads to the register......'